F5Networks/f5-openstack-heat/docs/templates/supported/ref_images_patch-upload-ve-image.rst

 - An external network with access to the internet.

-- Basic understanding of `BIG-IP® system configuration <https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-system-initial-configuration-12-0-0/2.html#conceptid>`_.
+- Basic understanding of `BIG-IP system configuration <https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-system-initial-configuration-12-0-0/2.html#conceptid>`_.

-- BIG-IP® LTM® Virtual Edition image file in qcow.zip format; can be any size (ALL, LTM, or LTM_1SLOT). [#]_
+- BIG-IP LTM Virtual Edition image file in qcow.zip format; can be any size (ALL, LTM, or LTM_1SLOT). [#]_

 - :ref:`F5 OpenStack Heat Plugins <heatplugins:home>` installed on the Neutron controller.

-- :ref:`SSH key(s) <add-ssh-key-horizon>` configured in OpenStack; to be used for authentication to the BIG-IP® VE instances launched by this template.
+- :ref:`SSH key(s) <add-ssh-key-horizon>` configured in OpenStack; to be used for authentication to the BIG-IP VE instances launched by this template.

 - One (1) VLAN :ref:`configured in Neutron <docs:os-neutron-network-setup>`, to be used by the onboarding server to import the image.